tylermercer/vue-apollo-fauna-tutorial/README.md

 # Building a Notes App with Vue, TypeScript, FaunaDB, and Apollo

+This is an attempt at a simple tutorial that explains how to use Apollo, Vue, and FaunaDB to create a small notes application.

 ## Create a FaunaDB Database.
 I called mine "notes-test."
 Once you've created the database, go to the GraphQL section and upload the notes-test.gql schema from this repo.